modal-inria/MixtComp/MixtComp/docs/dataFormat.md

 #### Rank_ISR

 For ranking data.
-For a class *k*, the two parameters are the central rank ($`\mu_k`$) and the probability of making a wrong comparison ($`\pi_k`$).
+For a class *k*, the two parameters are the central rank (`\mu_k`) and the probability of making a wrong comparison (`\pi_k`).
 See the [article](https://hal.inria.fr/hal-00743384) for more details.
 Ranks have their size *M* as hyperparameter.
 But it does not require to be specified, it can be guess from the data.
 If tou want to specify it, add `"nModality: M"` in the appropriate field of the description object.

 #### Func_CS and Func_SharedAlpha_CS